 To use reinforcement learning, several approaches are possible.
 The first consists in manually discretizing the problem for obtaining states and actions spaces; which could be used directly by algorithms using Q tables [4].
-It is however necessary to pay attention to the choice of discretizations, so that they allow a correct learning by providing states and actions which contain a coherent rewards.
-The second method consists in working at continuous spaces of states and actions by using functions approximation [5].
+The second method consists in working at continuous spaces by using function approximators [5].
 Indeed, to use the reinforcement learning, it is necessary to estimate correctly the quality function.
-This estimate can be done directly by a continuous function approximator like the neural networks or fuzzy inference systems [6][7][8].
-The use of these approximators permits to work directly in continuous spaces and to limit the effects of parasites which could appear with bad discretization choices [9][10].
+This estimate can be done directly by a continuous function approximator like the neural networks or fuzzy inference systems [6,7,8].
+The use of these approximators permits to work directly in continuous spaces and to limit the effects of parasites which could appear with bad discretization choices [9,10].